tomyri/molkky/README.md

 molkky
 ======

-Molkky scoreboard application for Sailfish
+Molkky scoreboard application for Sailfish.
+You can download latest version from Jolla-store.

 Licenses
 ========